Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

 Preparing your BAS statement can be daunting if you don’t keep up to date with your business’s income and expenses.
 So, keep track of all your documentation because that is the key to keeping this process as simple and pain-free as possible.

-In step one, you’ll have to make sure that your financial records match the information on your BAS statement.
+In step one, you’ll have to ensure that your financial records match the information on your BAS statement.

-You’ll need to keep track of how much GST your business is collecting on sales and how much it spent on purchases.
+You’ll need to track how much GST your business collects on sales and how much it spends on purchases.

-While it’s not necessary to submit any of your tax invoices, it’s good to keep them organised and on hand, should the ATO require to see them at a later stage.
+While it’s unnecessary to submit any of your tax invoices, it’s good to keep them organised and on hand, should the ATO require seeing them later.

 It would be helpful to utilise accounting software to keep your records organised.
 You can access all this information through Xero, Quickbooks, MYOB or any other accounting software.